 While there are several ways to define a syndrome, in the medical context a syndrome is generally a cluster of symptoms that occur together.
 The defining cluster of symptoms for Sjogren’s includes the following:

-The majority of patients with Sjogren’s syndrome experience those symptoms in conjunction with another autoimmune disease, which is considered secondary Sjogren’s.
+The majority of patients with Sjogren’s syndrome experience those symptoms in conjunction with another autoimmune disease, in which case it is considered secondary Sjogren’s.
 Antibodies are tags in your body that mark material (usually foreign) that your immune system will then attack.
 However, in the case of autoimmune diseases such as Sjogren’s and lupus, the antibodies tag your own cells.

-Sjogren’s syndrome has a very slow insidious onset.
+Sjogren’s syndrome has a very slow, insidious onset.
 About 90% of individuals with Sjogren’s symptoms are women, and the syndrome tends to aggregate to older individuals.
 Unlike lupus, Sjogren’s afflicts all races equally.

 Because Sjogren’s is so commonly associated with other autoimmune diseases, your doctor may run a variety of tests to rule out other conditions.
 If your doctor is concerned that you may have Sjogren’s, there are several diagnostic tests that can be performed, on the eyes, mouth, or through a battery of blood tests.